Ankit9001/Nimap_Infotech/README.md

 # Hi my name is ankit
 # i have done given assignment
+## Installation
+To install the required dependencies install requirements.txt
 # there are the steps to run this project
 #  STEP 1
   // after download this project you need to create database with "nimap" and change in your settings.py according to your usename and password